 Dogs and other canids, such as fox, wolves, and coyote, are considered the primary heartworm hosts, but these parasites can also affect other mammals, including cats, ferrets, and, in rare cases, humans.

-There are treatments available, but prevention is the wisest approach to dealing with heartworms.
+There are treatments available for dogs, but prevention is the wisest approach to dealing with heartworms.

-The canine heartworm prevalent in the United States goes by the scientific name Dirofilaria immitis or D. immitis.
-It does not spread from dog to dog but requires an intermediary, the mosquito, to infect new hosts.
+The canine heartworm that’s prevalent in the U.S. goes by the scientific name Dirofilaria immitis or D. immitis.
+It does not spread from dog to dog, but requires an intermediary, the mosquito, to infect new hosts.

-There are few habitable places that are totally safe, especially if your travel with your dogs, and it’s almost impossible to assess risk based on location.
-The American Heartworm Society (AHS) conducts surveys every three years of the number of cases reported by veterinarians and shelters throughout the country and produces a map of heartworm incidence.
+There are few habitable places that are totally safe, especially if you travel with your dogs, and it’s almost impossible to assess risk based on location.
+The American Heartworm Society (AHS) conducts surveys every three years of the number of cases reported by veterinarians and shelters throughout the country.

-Areas with large populations of wild or stray animals pose an enhanced risk, although even dogs who stay inside most of the time are not totally safe from a mosquito’s bite.
+Areas with large populations of wild or stray animals pose an enhanced risk, but even dogs who stay inside most of the time are not totally safe from a mosquito’s bite.
 Also, pets being shipped from state to state may introduce heartworm into regions where it was historically not a problem.
+This is especially notable these days due to the bringing in of shelter dogs from heartworm endemic states and from disaster relief efforts.
 After Hurricane Katrina in 2005, about a quarter of a million pets traveled from the New Orleans area to new homes around the country.
 Some brought heartworm with them.
 AHS estimates that more than a million pets in the U.S. are infected.